Skip to main content

 Sales Engine (Port 3005)

 Context-aware sales material generation.
 Pulls from BrainDB for organizational knowledge, validates through Legal for compliance, and produces auditable artifacts with full provenance tracking.
+Every generated document carries metadata about what context informed it, what model generated it, and what governance checks it passed.

 Coding Hub (Port 3008)

 AI-assisted code generation, architecture decision records, and pull request management.
 Integrated with the Work Order system so every code change traces back to a defined objective.
+For the complete workflow from work order to deployed code, see From Work Orders to Shipped Code.

 The Router: Intent Classification